KzFactorios/FavoriteTeleport/notes/spec_sheet_1.md

 - **Typical structure:**
 This is just my first stab at structure.
 If you see a better way, please feel free to chime in.
-Chart_tag is a structure that is returned from the call player.force.find_chart_tags(player.physical_surface_index).
-Use the same structure/fields for our chart_tags as returned by  that call. ext_tag does not need created_at or last_modified fields.
-See https://lua-api.factorio.com/stable/classes/LuaCustomChartTag.html for the structure of a chart_tag

   ```lua
   storage = {
     mod_version = 0.0.01,